-Round thick egg noodles are usually used in authentic Mee Goreng recipe.
+Round thick egg noodles are usually used in the authentic Mee Goreng recipes.
 Feel free to add any fresh egg noodles or dry egg noodles.
 Spaghetti, linguine, ramen, chow mein, any wheat or egg noodles would work with this recipe.

 If you use dry egg noodles, boil the noodles by the packet instructions.
 Make sure you don’t over boil them since they still need to be tossed with sauce later.
 Rinse the noodles in cold water and drain the water out.
 Drizzle a bit of oil, toss with the noodles and separate the noodles strands.